1-1. Simple discrete op-amp

 The output stage of this op-amp is an ordinary complementary emitter follower by TR4 and TR5.
 This stage is no voltage gain but has current boosting.
 The VR2 is used to experiment with different biases to see the crossover distortion.

-Figure 2 shows an example of a non-inverting amplifier configuration.
-The behavior shown in the attached photo IMG_1206.jpg was obtained.
+Figure 2 shows an example of a non-inverting amplifier configuration and Fig. 2-1 shows input/output waveforms of the measurement .
+The oscilloscope's upper signal is 10kHz 280mVp-p sine wave input signal and the lower signal is the output signal.
 The measured resistances R51 = 5.02k ohm and R52 = 50.4k ohm gave a theoretical gain of x11.04, while the measured gain was x10.96 with a gain error of 0.7%.
 This was good enough for learning purposes.